stoneatom/stonedb/Docs/06-performance-tuning/04-database-tuning/sql-tuning.md

 SELECT * FROM A,B WHERE A.ID=B.ID
 ```

+1. The optimizer selects table A as the driving table and table B as the driven table, and then creates a hash table in the memory.
-1. Perform a full table scan on table A and use the hash function to hash the values of the join fields to buckets.
+2. The optimizer scans all content in table A and uses the hash function to calculate the hash value of each field, and then saves the hash value to the hash table.
-2. Perform a full table scan on table B and use the hash function to hash the values of the join fields to buckets.
+3. The optimizer scans all content in table B and uses the hash function to calculate the hash value of each field.
-3. Compare the hash values in each bucket and return only the hash values that are duplicate.
-Because the values are evenly hashed to each bucket, this method is efficient and effective.
+4. The optimizer compares each hash value in table B with hash values stored in the hash table.
+If a matching record is found, the corresponding data is returned.
+Otherwise, the data is discarded.

 Hash joins are suitable for join queries with large result sets.
-### Sort-merge joins
+## Sort-merge joins
 The execution process is as follows:

 1. Access table T1 based on the predicate condition specified in the SQL statement, sort the result set based on the column in table T1 used for join, and then mark the result set as result set 1.